jdee/dubsar_android/SecureClient/README.md

 OpenSSL 1.0.1 is required for TLSv1.1 and TLSv1.2 support.
 This was introduced in [Android 4.2](https://source.android.com/devices/tech/security/enhancements42.html).
 The list of available ciphers depends strongly on the version of Android you are using.
-In general, you&apos;ll have fuller access with later versions of Android, and as of Jellybean 4.2 (SDK level 17), the list is up to date with the current revision of OpenSSL.
+In general, you&apos;ll have fuller access with later versions of Android, and Jellybean 4.2 (SDK level 17) represents the latest expansion to that list.
 Some notable exceptions to the list are GCM-based ciphers.

 You can use this client thusly: